nickloman/nickloman.github.com/_posts/2012-12-07-speccing-a-high-memory-server.md

 Want to get a 512Gb server that doesn't break the bank, with decent single processor performance addressing all available RAM.

-Josh has been looking into it, here's what he has found so far:
+Josh Quick has been looking into it, here's what he has found so far:

 > Problems are that:
 > Only 2MB dies available no 4MB for a few years - means to need 4 ranks for 32GB LRDIMMs, 2 ranks for 16GB